FacilityApi/FacilityApi.github.io/generate/javascript.md

 ## Tools

-Generate a JavaScript or TypeScript client for your [Facility Service Definition](/define) by doing one of the following:
+Generate a JavaScript or TypeScript client or server for your [Facility Service Definition](/define) by doing one of the following:

 * Use the [Facility Editor](/editor).
 Enter an API definition in the left pane, choose the "JavaScript" or "TypeScript" generator, review the generated files, and click Download.
 * Run the [`fsdgenjs`](#fsdgenjs) tool on the command line or in a build script.